Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: Double Chains

-Through a slight modification of~$D$, we can reduce the flip distance between the upper and the lower extreme triangulation to linear.
+Through a slight modification of~$D$, we can make the flip distance between the upper and the lower extreme triangulation linear.
 This will enable us in our reduction to impose a certain structure on short flip sequences.
 To describe this modification, we first define the \emph{flip-kernel} of a double chain.

-Let $W_1$ be the wedge defined by the lines through $u_1 u_2$ and $l_1 l_2$ whose interior contains no point from $D$ but intersects the segment $u_1 l_1$.
-Define $W_n$ analogously by the lines through $u_n u_{n-1}$ and $l_n l_{n-1}$.
-We call $W := W_1 \cup W_n$ the \emph{hourglass of $D$}.
-The unbounded set $W \cup P_D$ is defined by four rays and the two chains.
-The \emph{flip-kernel} of $D$ is the intersection of the closed half-planes below the lines through $u_1 u_2$ and $u_{n-1} u_n$, as well as above the lines through $l_1 l_2$ and $l_{n-1} l_n$.\footnote{The flip-kernel of $D$ might not be completely inside the polygon $P_D$.
+Let $W_1$ be the wedge defined by the lines through $u_0 u_1$ and $l_0 l_1$ whose interior contains no vertex of~$D$ but intersects the segment $u_0 l_0$.
+Define $W_h$ analogously by the lines through $u_{h-1} u_{h-2}$ and $l_{h-1} l_{h-2}$.
+We call $W := W_1 \cup W_h$ the \emph{hourglass of~$D$}.
+The unbounded set $W \cup D$ is defined by four rays and the two chains.
+The \emph{flip-kernel} of~$D$ is the intersection of the four closed half-planes below the lines through $u_0 u_1$ and $u_{h-2} u_{h-1}$ and above the lines through $l_0 l_1$ and $l_{h-2} l_{h-1}$. \footnote{The flip-kernel of~$D$ might not be completely inside the polygon~$D$.
 This is in contrast to the ``visibility kernel'' of a polygon.}

-\begin{definition} Let $D$ be a double chain whose flip-kernel contains a point~$p$ to the right of the directed line $l_n u_n$.
-The polygon $P_D^p$ is given by the sequence $\langle l_1, \dots, l_n, p, u_n, \dots, u_1 \rangle$.
-The upper and the lower extreme triangulation of $P_D^p$ contain the edge $u_n l_n$ and otherwise are defined in the same way as for $P_D$. \end{definition}
+\begin{definition} \sloppypar{ Let $D$ be a double chain and let $p$ be a point in the flip-kernel of~$D$ to the right of the directed line $l_{h-1} u_{h-1}$.
+The polygon given by the sequence $\langle l_0, \dots, l_{h-1}, p, u_{h-1}, \dots, u_0 \rangle$ is called a \emph{double chain extended by~$p$}.
+The upper and the lower extreme triangulation of such a polygon contain the edge $u_{h-1} l_{h-1}$ as a diagonal and are otherwise defined in the same way as for~$D$. } \end{definition}

-The flip distance between the two extreme triangulations for $P_D^p$ is much smaller than for $P_D$~\cite{problemas}. \figurename~\ref{fig_dc_steiner} shows how to transform them into each other with $4n-4$ flips.
-The next lemma shows that this is optimal, even for more general polygons. \ShoLong{ The lemma is a slight generalization of a lemma by Lubiw and Pathak~\cite{lubiw} on double chains of constant size. } {}
+The flip distance between the two extreme triangulations of $D$ extended by a point~$p$ is much smaller than for $D$~\cite{problemas}. \figurename~\ref{fig_dc_steiner} shows how to transform them into each other with $4h-4$ flips.
+The next lemma shows that this is optimal, even for more general polygons.
+The lemma is a slight generalization of a lemma by Lubiw and Pathak~\cite{lubiw} on double chains of constant size.